MicrosoftDocs/powerquery-docs/powerquery-docs/connection-authentication-pqo.md

 |**Gateway**| Optional| Used when a gateway is needed to establish the connection and execute any query evaluation| Any gateway|
 | **Authentication**|Required|This encompasses both the authentication method and the credentials used for it|Windows, OAuth2, Anonymous|
 |**Privacy level**|Optional| By default it is set to none and it establishes the security for each connection which is taken into consideration when queries from different connections are combined| None, Public, Organizational, Private|

+>[!IMPORTANT]
+>At the moment, the privacy level will be set to *None* for any new connections created.
+When you try to combine multiple data sources a new dialog will prompt you to define the data privacy levels of the data sources that you want to combine.

 ### Types of connections